Why Should I Choose Restylane?

 Restylane is a transparent gel containing Hyaluronic Acid that is injected into the face to fill, contour and hydrate.
 The Hyaluronic Acid in Restylane is not animal-based, making it completely safe for dermal injection.

 Hyaluronic Acid is naturally found and produced within the body, to add volume to the skin, lubricate the joints and even give eyes their shape.
 The Hyaluronic Acid used in Restylane products is not derived from humans or animals, and is stabilized for long duration.

 How Does Restylane Work?

-It does this by using your body’s own natural moisture to retain its shape.
-The hyaluronic acid that is used to make Restylane is hydrophilic, which means that it “loves” water.
-Each molecule of the substance naturally binds to more water over time as the hyaluronic acid degrades, so that the same amount of volume is achieved when less amounts of the hyaluronic acid remain.
-The hyaluronic acid’s ability to bind to water is what gives Restylane its amazing ability to provide such long-lasting volume.
+Restylane treatments add temporary volume to facial tissue.
+It does this by using your body’s own natural moisture to retain the fullness and shape.
+The Hyaluronic Acid used to make Restylane is hydrophilic, meaning it is attracted to water.
+Each molecule of the substance naturally binds to more water over time as the Hyaluronic Acid gel degrades, so that the same amount of volume is achieved when less amounts of the Hyaluronic Acid is present.
+Restylane’s ability to combine with water provides long-lasting volume.

 How Long Does a Treatment Take?

 A Restylane treatments are typically very quick and easy.
 The treatment usually takes 30 to 45 minutes, depending on the size of the treatment, the amount of correction that is needed and previous medical history.
 After the appointment, there is no need for downtime, and the patient can immediately return to their normal daily activities.

 What Will the Results Be Like?